learn-co-curriculum/hash-overview-readme/README.md

 We're going to introduce a new data structure, one that is more complicated than arrays.
 Hashes will occupy us for the next several lessons and there's a lot to cover.
 This lesson, which includes code challenges, covers the following:

+* What is a hash?
+* What are hashes used for?
+* Creating hashes
+* Adding data to hashes
+* Retrieving data from hashes

 In the upcoming lessons, we'll go over how to iterate over and manipulate hashes and how to build more complex, or nested, hashes.

 > Hashes are a lot like arrays: they have a bunch of slots that can point to various objects.
 However, in an array, the slots are lined up in a row, and each one is numbered (starting from zero).
 In a hash, the slots aren’t in a row (they are just sort of jumbled together) and you can use any object to refer to a slot, not just a number.